GregLaBelette/GregLaBelette/README.md

 Hi!
 <br>
 <br>
 I'm a former live sound engineer & projects manager in a big audio rental company.
-I still like music a lot, but drifted so far of it in my job that it didn't make sense anymore 😔.
+I still like music a lot, but my job drifted so far from it that it didn't make sense anymore 😔.

 During the first lockdown I discovered web developement and got crazy interrested.
 Like if my brain was waking up again after several years of sleep. it reminded me how much I like learning.